As we well see later, a similar method is also used to

 author field, separated by the literal

-Values which are purely numeric (eg years) may
+Values which are purely numeric (eg year and month) may

 omit the curly braces;